 The COVID-19 pandemic has seen intense focus on the trade-offs between public health measures and the economic consequences of those measures.
-Policymakers, those who advise them, as well as the media at large, have repeatedly… Read More »Is there a role for economic evaluation in a pandemic?
+Policymakers, those who advise them, as well as the media at large, have repeatedly returned to the question with… Read More »Is there a role for economic evaluation in a pandemic?

 Every Monday our authors provide a round-up of some of the most recently published peer reviewed articles from the field.
-We don’t cover everything, or even what’s most important – just a few papers that… Read More »Chris Sampson’s journal round-up for 27th August 2018
+We don’t cover everything, or even what’s most important – just a few papers that have interested the author.
+Visit… Read More »Chris Sampson’s journal round-up for 27th August 2018

 Last week’s biannual intellectual knees-up for UK health economists took place at City, University of London.
-We’ve written before about HESG, but if you need a reminder of the format you can read Lucy Abel’s… Read More »Meeting round-up: Health Economists’ Study Group (HESG) Winter 2018
+We’ve written before about HESG, but if you need a reminder of the format you can read Lucy Abel’s blog post on the subject.… Read More »Meeting round-up: Health Economists’ Study Group (HESG) Winter 2018

 The UN Secretary General’s High Level Panel on Access to Medicines recently published its long awaited report Promoting innovation and access to health technologies.
-The report explores and proposes some solutions to the well recognised problem… Read More »Access to medicines and medical technologies for the global poor
+The report explores and proposes some solutions to the well recognised problem of under-investment in research and… Read More »Access to medicines and medical technologies for the global poor

 The current UK government is toying with the idea of introducing a minimum price for alcohol in England and Wales of around 45p per unit.
 However, just this week it was revealed that some senior cabinet members opposed the policy; putting… Read More »A minimum price for alcohol